stupplab/pythonic_martini/README.md

 - Run minimization (tiny simulation) to relax the initialization artifacts
 - Run equilibration (main simulation)

+main.py is the main script that lets you do all the above as shown by the example

 ## Additional details
 variable ending with 'filename' are file names with extensions, whereas variables ending with 'name' are without extensions and will be used to read/write from multiple extensions.

-main.py is the main script.
+Original or selectively modified martini files are:\
+- martini_v2.0_ions.itp
+- martini_v2.2.itp
+- martinize.py
+- top_all36_prot_forPAs.rtf